bemsuero/steamvents/README.md

 Mental health website covering peer to peer interaction, allowing for article searches, and looking for doctors in the area.
 The goal is to have a site/application that makes mental health more accessible.

 * Planned Features *
-- Page to air out current feelings that will update at live time.
-- Page to search for articles dealing with mental health.
 - Page for searching for doctors in an area.
-- Page for known emergency hotline numbers.
+- Testimonies.
+- Listing resources by no/low income.
+- Chat with doctors.
+- picture of myself.

 * Done so Far *
 - Skeleton has been created.